Award-winning Floral Shui Xian Wuyi Rock Oolong Tea Zhen Yan Narcissus 花香水仙

 Wuyi rock oolong, Yan Cha in Chinese, is produced in the Wuyi mountain prefecture of Fujian province, China.
 The Wuyi mountain area has been listed as a UNESCO World Heritage Site for its abundance of species and rich history.
 Wuyi rock oolong tea is so named because of its geographic characteristics, and almost all of its rocky cliffs grow tea.

-This tea has won as a Bronze medal winner in the September Spring Loose Leaf 2017 Global Tea Competition for the dark oolong category.
-This tea is grown in Shui Lian Dong (waterfall cave) of the core tea producing area, which locals call it Zhen Yan, meaning the true rocks/cliffs.
-It was harvested in May 2019 and produced by Master Liu and was moderately roasted over charcoal.
+This tea is from master Liu's family garden at Shui Lian Dong (water cave) that the tea won Bronze medal in the September Spring Loose Leaf 2017 Global Tea Competition for the dark oolong category.
+Shui Lian Dong micro-lot is in the core producing areas of the Wuyi mountain, which locals call it Zhen Yan, meaning the true rocks/cliffs.
+It was harvested in May 2022 and was moderately roasted over charcoal.
 Tea master Liu's father was one of the several tea roasting masters in the famed state-owned Wuyi Yan Cha factory in the late 1970s to early 20s.
-He has been making tea for over 20 years.
+Master Liu learned the skills from his father and has been making tea for over 25 years.

-This tea is very floral and fruity, has hints of roasted almond, peach, apricot and pear.
-It is overall a well-balanced tea from dry leave, aroma, color, taste, and mouthfeel.
+This tea is very floral and fruity, full-bodied with mineral texture.
+It has hints of roasted almond, peach, apricot and pear.
+It is overall a well-balanced tea with aroma, color, taste, and mouthfeel.
 A delicious tea you don't want to miss.

-Each pack weights 8.3g of loose leaf tea.
+Each small pack weights 8.3g of loose leaf tea.

 Origin: Wuyi Mountains, Fujian province, China